Sound speed in water-saturated glass beads as a function of frequency and porosity: Conclusion

 \section{Conclusion}

-The porosity- and frequency-dependent sound speed and attenuation in an artificial water-saturated glass bead sediment were measured using a fluidized bed apparatus with a time-of-flight acoustic measurement and a Fourier phase technique.
-The relative dependence of the sound speed and attenuation on porosity is properly predicted by the Biot-based EDFM model throughout the experimental frequency range, 300~kHz to 800~kHz, and it also quantitatively described the sound speed ratio to within about $\pm 1\%$.
+The porosity- and frequency-dependent sound speed in an artificial water-saturated glass bead sediment was measured using a fluidized bed apparatus with a time-of-flight acoustic measurement and a Fourier phase technique.
+The relative dependence of the sound speed on porosity is properly predicted by the Biot-based EDFM model throughout the experimental frequency range, 300~kHz to 800~kHz, and it also quantitatively described the sound speed ratio to within about $\pm 1\%$.
 The measured frequency dependence reveals negative dispersion at frequencies above $550$~kHz.
-The predicted and the measured attenuation is proportional to $f^{1/2}$ below 700~kHz, but the measured attenuation exhibits an $f^4$ proportionality at higher frequencies for all porosities.
-The EDFM underpredicts the absolute value of the attenuation throughout the frequency range, but it is not intended to be accurate at the highest frequencies in this work.
-The authors acknowledge that other models~\cite{Schwartz:1984, Hefner:2006, Chotiros:2008} will likely do a better job predicting the dispersion and attenuation in this frequency range, but no current model can transition from $f^{1/2}$ to $f^{4}$ frequency dependence.
-The present purpose is to report the porosity control technique and initial measurements obtained with it, including the observation of the transition into the scattering-controlled regime.
+The authors acknowledge that other models that address multiple scattering~\cite{Schwartz:1984} and high-frequency viscosity effects~\cite{Chotiros:2008} will likely do a better job predicting the dispersion in this frequency range.
+The present purpose is to report the porosity control technique and initial measurements obtained with it, not to identify the physical cause of the observed dispersion.
+The reported measurement and data analysis techniques are similar to those reported in Refs.~\onlinecite{Schwartz:1984} and \onlinecite{Lee:2007} in which negative dispersion was also observed.
+All of these techniques are variations of the common immersion technique and there is no evidence indicating that the determination of sound speed with these techniques is dependent on the physical nature or origin of the dispersion.
 Measurements with a variety of bead sizes and with natural sand grains, and a more thorough model evaluation are currently underway.